genepool99/baseball/README.md

 # baseball
-code snippets I use for pulling baseball data
+code snippets and other useful things